 The Secretary of State may restrict a license for a violation of the Code or other law.
 A restricted license must allow the person to whom it is issued to take any driving skills test required by the SOS and to operate the vehicle under certain circumstances and to and from certain locations.
-The bill would include to and from an ignition interlock service provider, as required.
+The bill includes to and from an ignition interlock service provider, as required.

 The Code prohibits a person from engaging in certain conduct and prescribes penalties for violations.
-The bill also would prohibit a person from committing fraud related to the testing for or issuance of a commercial driver license or permit, or failing to schedule a retest appointment within 30 days after receiving the Secretary's retest notification.
+The bill also prohibits a person from committing fraud related to the testing for or issuance of a commercial driver license or permit, or failing to schedule a retest appointment within 30 days after receiving the Secretary of State's retest notification.

 The Code specifies that an operator's or chauffeur's license issued to a person based upon an untrue application is void from the date of issuance.
-The bill also would void a license obtained by fraud in the testing for, or issuance of, the license or permit.
-A person whose commercial license application is voided or cancelled may not reapply for at least 60 days after the application is voided or cancelled.
-The bill specifies that if the license were obtained by fraud in the testing for, or issuance of, the commercial license or learner's permit, the person could not reapply within 365 days after the permit or license was cancelled.
-If the person failed to schedule a retesting appointment within 30 days after receiving the Secretary's retest notification, the person could not reapply until he or she met the Department of State's requirements for applying for a new commercial learner's permit or driver license.
+Under the bill, a license obtained by fraud in the testing for, or issuance of, the license or permit also is void.

+Under the Code, a person whose commercial license application is voided or canceled may not reapply for at least 60 days after the application is voided or canceled.
+The bill also specifies that if the person obtained the license by fraud in the testing for, or issuance of, the commercial license or learner's permit, he or she may not reapply within 365 days after the permit or license is canceled.
+If the person fails to schedule a retesting appointment within 30 days after receiving the SOS's retest notification, the person may not reapply until he or she meets the Department of State's requirements for applying for a new commercial learner's permit or driver license.

 The Code requires the SOS immediately to suspend for three years all commercial learner's permits or vehicle group designations on a person's license if the person is convicted of or found responsible for specific offenses in which a commercial motor vehicle was used if the vehicle was carrying hazardous material required to be placarded under Federal regulations.
-The offenses include a violation of commercial motor vehicle fraudulent testing law.
-Under the bill, the mandatory three-year suspension would not apply to this offense.
+Previously, the offenses included a violation of commercial motor vehicle fraudulent testing law.
+The bill removed that offense from the mandatory three-year suspension requirement.